knfcz/http-errors/readme.md

 #### Passing additional data

-If you want to pass some additional data to the client, you can pass an object to the error constructor
+If you want to pass some additional data to the client, you can pass an object to the error's constructor

 ```js
 throw new MissingResourceError({